A complete guide to OCR GCSE Maths

 5. Always show your working

-Method marks exist for a reason.
-Even on a non-calculator paper, examiners will award marks for a correct method with a wrong final answer.
+Method marks are awarded on most calculation questions – mark schemes reward correct method even with a wrong final answer.
+Even on a non-calculator paper, this applies.
 Write each step on a new line, keep your equals signs aligned, and label your diagrams.
 Messy working leaks marks even when the underlying maths is right.